Akbar014/Akbar014/README.md

 ![I am a Software Engineer ](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

 I am a dedicated and passionate Software Engineer with a strong focus on coding, problem-solving, and developing innovative solutions that make a positive impact.
+I have 1.5 years of professional experience as a Software Engineer specializing in Laravel, gained from working with two reputable software companies in Bangladesh.
+Recently, I have expanded my skill set by learning Django to leverage its scalability.
+I am now eager to explore AI and Machine Learning technologies, with the goal of integrating them to enhance user experience and build more intelligent applications.
 I thrive in collaborative environments and am committed to contributing my skills and creativity as part of a dynamic team or organization.
 My goal is to continuously grow as a professional while using my talents to create scalable, reliable, and impactful software solutions that improve lives and transform industries.

 ## 🌐 Socials: